Nate Mendel

-Nathan Gregor Mendel (born December 2, 1968) is an American musician best known as the bass guitarist for the rock band Foo Fighters, as well as a former member of Sunny Day Real Estate.
+Nathan Gregor Mendel (born December 2, 1968) is an American musician who is the bass guitarist for the rock band Foo Fighters, as well as a former member of Sunny Day Real Estate.
 He has also worked with musical acts The Jealous Sound and The Fire Theft.
 He has released one solo album, If I Kill This Thing We're All Going to Eat for a Week, under the name Lieutenant.
-Aside from the Foo Fighters' lead vocalist and founder Dave Grohl, he is the second longest serving member of the band, and appeared on nine of the band's studio albums.
+Though not a founding member, he is the longest-serving member of the band after lead vocalist and guitarist Dave Grohl, and has appeared on every album by the group since The Colour and the Shape.

 Life and career

-Mendel was born on December 2, 1968, in Richland, a mid-sized city in southeast Washington.
+Mendel was born and raised in Richland, a mid-sized city in southeast Washington.
 His first instrument was the violin.
-At the age of 13, Mendel started to get interested in rock music and joined a band, a friend who played guitar suggested he play the bass.
+At the age of 13, Mendel started to get interested in rock music and joined a band, a friend who played guitar suggesting he play the bass.
 Mendel stated that "as I picked up that bass I went on a 20-year detour into punk", helped by his town usually having concerts of DIY punk bands such as Scream.
 This led to a "pretty limited musical education", as despite taking some lessons with a bassist from a local band, Mendel mostly taught himself to play, and "it was all hardcore punk rock, like Minor Threat, Black Flag and Bad Brains.
 Instead of studying the bass playing of someone like John Entwistle, which would have given me a foundation of how to play.
 I just wanted to play a lot of notes fast."
+His family is Jewish.

 Mendel began his musical career in the hardcore band Diddly Squat, which only recorded a 7" single but did a national tour during the 1988 summer vacation.
 After Diddly Squat ended, Mendel moved to Seattle, where he spent four months on the straight edge band Brotherhood.
 Afterward, he joined the band Christ on a Crutch, which included bandmate Glen Essary and lasted until 1993.
 In 1992, Mendel and his University of Washington housemate Dan Hoerner decided to form a band, and invited drummer William Goldsmith to form the group that would end up being named Sunny Day Real Estate (SDRE).
 Mendel added that SDRE was an attempt to "play more intricate, interesting music".
 While Mendel toured Europe with Christ on a Crutch, Jeremy Enigk jammed with the remaining members and eventually became a full-time member of SDRE.